Tram and Metro in Prague

-Night tram run every half hour from half past midnight until 5 am.
+Night trams run every half hour from half past midnight until 04.30.
 The central night tram stop is in Lazarska street, close to Wenceslas Square.

 Prague has three metro lines: Green line A, Yellow Line B and Red Line C and three transfer stations: Florenc lines B and C, Mustek lines A and B, Muzeum lines A and C. Electronic signs inside the metro carriage show the name of the next station.
 When approaching the next station you will hear a tune followed by the name of the station.

 Another announcement is made when the train is about to leave: Ukoncete prosím výstup a nástup, dvere se zavírají.
 Príští stanice Namesti Miru.
 Which translates as: stop boarding the train, the doors are closing, the next station is Namesti Miru. (or the name of any other station).